bariseser/Android-Config-Manager/README.md

 ConfigManager.getInstance().clear();
 ```

-### Bugs?
+### Bugs
-If you encounter any problems please feel the free to open an #26
+If you encounter any problems please feel the free to open an [Issue](https://github.com/bariseser/AndroidConfigManager/issues/new.).